Allan Hahn

-Allan Geoffrey Hahn OAM (born 1951) is a leading Australian sports scientist.
+Allan Geoffrey Hahn OAM (born 1951) is an Australian sports scientist.
 Between 1984 and 2011, he made a significant contribution to the Australian Institute of Sport (AIS) in the areas of sports physiology and technology.
 In September 2011, he was appointed Emeritus Professor at the AIS.

 Personal

 Hahn was born in Melbourne in 1951.
 He grew up in Melbourne and played a variety of sports including Australian rules football, boxing, cycling and cross country running.